marionhardy/celltracker/README.md

 1. The supplied data are brighfield images with no markers to help segmentation or cell type identification (example below)
 -  Common segmentation methods will not work (thresholding, watershed...)
 -  The cells are crowded
--  The background in the well can look like it's scratched because the cells are on a microchip-type support, used to do electrotaxis
+-  The background in the well can look like it's scratched because the cells are on a microchip-type support, used to do electrotaxis which shows up in the imaging as blurry scratches
 -  The images progressively slide down during imaging (can be corrected but was not adressed in the timespan I spent on this project)

 ![Screenshot](data/image.png)